phisch/dotfiles/.config/sxhkd/README.md

 # Shortcuts
-sxhkd is the X hotkey daemon used to control bspwm, other applications, hardware and media.
+[sxhkd](https://github.com/baskerville/sxhkd) is the X hotkey daemon used to control bspwm, other applications, hardware and media.
+The shortcuts are defined in the file [.config/sxhkd/sxhkdrc](.config/sxhkd/sxhkdrc).
+Following, all defined shortcuts and their functions.

 ## General